wyrover/DoWonders/ReadMe.txt

-If build of tools was ended, execute "do-wonders-cl-64.bat" on 64-bit Visual Studio (VS) command prompt,and/or execute "do-wonders-cl-32.bat" on 32-bit VS command prompt.Then, construction of Win32 API database will begin.
+If build of tools was ended, execute "do-wonders-cl-64.bat" on 64-bit Visual Studio (VS) command prompt,and/or execute "do-wonders-cl-32.bat" on 32-bit VS command prompt.
+Then, construction of Win32 API database will begin.

 If everything was ended, ".dat" files will be generated.
 Use them for free.